kubevault/kubevault/docs/guides/secret-engines/milvus/overview.md

 v-kubernetes-demo-XXXXXXXX

 $ kubectl get secret -n demo milvus-cred-rqst-xxxxxx -o jsonpath='{.data.password}' | base64 -d
-xxxxxxxxxxxxxxxxxx
+xxxxxxxxxxxxxxxxx
 ```

-Use the issued `username` / `password` as HTTP Basic-Auth credentials (or as the `user:password` pair of a Bearer `token=` when talking to Zilliz Cloud) on the Milvus HTTP RESTful API v2.
+Use the issued `username` / `password` to authenticate against Milvus over gRPC or REST.
 The credential is revoked when the `SecretAccessRequest` is deleted.

 ## Further reading